 Parent page: Interfacing to other Design Tools

 As more and more electronic products involve both electrical and mechanical components, and product release cycles get shorter, there's a real need for stronger collaboration between the ECAD and MCAD domains.
 But that collaboration isn't always smooth.
 The electrical designer and mechanical designer often send emails back and forth, or have to dabble in each other's respective design tools - something that leaves them treading a little water, and far removed from their established comfort zones.
 One solution is to use a method of collaboration that enables the two to graphically communicate ideas and proposals for change, without leaving their trusty working environments.
-Such a method is provided through ProStep's Electrical Design, Mechanical Design (EDMD) standard for data exchange, that is based on XML protocol.
-This collaborative standard is often simply referred to by the name of the exchange file format - IDX (Incremental Design EXchange format).
+Such a method is provided through an XML-based exchange file format - IDX (Incremental Design EXchange format).

 With this intermediate exchange file (*.idx), an electrical designer can export only changes to the board design that are needed (and of value) by the mechanical designer.
 Conversely, the mechanical designer can float change proposals back to the electrical designer, who can then import those changes back into their design.

-Support for this standard of collaboration between ECAD and MCAD domains is available in Altium Designer, courtesy of the Mechanical CAD Collaboration extension.
-This extension allows you to incrementally exchange data between Altium Designer and mechanical CAD applications (such as SOLIDWORKS), using the ProStep EDMD exchange format.
+Support for this standard of collaboration between ECAD and MCAD domains is available in Altium Designer, courtesy of the MCAD IDX Exchange extension.
+This extension allows you to incrementally exchange data between Altium Designer and mechanical CAD applications (such as SOLIDWORKS), using the IDX exchange format.
 Functionality includes support for change requests, as well as the transfer of Cu geometry.

-The Mechanical CAD Collaboration extension (a Software Extension) can be found on the Purchased tab of the Extensions & Updates view (click on the control at the top-right of the workspace and choose Extensions and Updates from the menu).
+The MCAD IDX Exchange software extension can be found on the Purchased tab of the Extensions & Updates view (click the control at the top-right of the design space then choose Extensions and Updates from the menu).

-Collaboration can be kicked off from either direction - so either the electrical designer creating the initial ProStep EDMD file, or the mechanical designer doing the honours.
+Collaboration can be kicked off from either direction - either the electrical designer creating the initial IDX file, or the mechanical designer doing the honors.
 If the electrical designer does so, the file created is called the ECAD Baseline file (ECAD Baseline.idx), which is subsequently made available to the mechanical designer.
 If the mechanical designer does so, it is called the MCAD Baseline file (MCAD Baseline.idx), which is subsequently made available to the electrical designer.

-From within Altium Designer, the main interface for collaboration is the Mechanical CAD Collaboration panel, accessed by clicking the button at the bottom-right of Altium Designer when the PCB Editor is active, and selecting the Mechanical CAD Collaboration entry from the pop-up menu.
+From within Altium Designer, the main interface for collaboration is the MCAD IDX Exchange panel, which is accessed by clicking the button at the bottom-right of Altium Designer when the PCB editor is active then selecting the MCAD IDX Exchange entry from the menu.

-To initiate collaboration, simply click the Export Baseline button.
-You will be presented with the Export EDMD Baseline dialog, which offers options including the export of copper objects.
+To initiate collaboration, click the Export Baseline button.
+You will be presented with the Export Baseline dialog, which offers options, including the export of copper objects.

 If the baseline file has been created on the MCAD side, it can be imported into Altium Designer using the File » Import » MCAD IDX Baseline command.
-The Import MCAD Baseline dialog will appear.
-Use this to browse to, and specify the MCAD Baseline file (MCAD Baseline.idx), and the PCB document into which proposed changes are to be synchronized.
+The Import MCAD Baseline dialog will open.
+Use this to browse to and specify the MCAD Baseline file (MCAD Baseline.idx), and the PCB document into which proposed changes are to be synchronized.

-Once the MCAD Baseline EDMD file has been imported, collaboration proceeds through the Mechanical CAD Collaboration panel.
+Once the MCAD Baseline IDX file has been imported, collaboration proceeds through the MCAD IDX Exchange panel.

-When initiating collaboration from Altium Designer (creating the EDMD Baseline file), a collaboration folder will be created under the original board design project.
-The folder is named using the PCB document name, in the form <PCBDocumentName>.PcbDoc_EDMD.
+When initiating collaboration from Altium Designer (creating the IDX Baseline file), a collaboration folder will be created under the original board design project.
+The folder is named using the PCB document name in the form <PCBDocumentName>.PcbDoc_EDMD.
 The folder will contain two files:

-Quickly access the generated folder from the Mechanical CAD Collaboration panel, by clicking the Show In Explorer control (available only after initial export), or by clicking the button, and choosing the Open Collaboration Folder entry from the associated menu.
+Quickly access the generated folder from the MCAD IDX Exchange panel by clicking the Show In Explorer control (available only after initial export) or by clicking the button then choosing the Open Collaboration Folder entry from the associated menu.

-The Mechanical CAD Collaboration panel provides controls for keeping changes synchronized between the ECAD and MCAD domains.
-Changes are proposed through EDMD Changes files:
+The MCAD IDX Exchange panel provides controls for keeping changes synchronized between the ECAD and MCAD domains.
+Changes are proposed through IDX Changes files:

-If you make a change to the PCB document, such as removing a component, that change can be detected by clicking the button, at the top of the Mechanical CAD Collaboration panel.
+If you make a change to the PCB document, such as removing a component, that change can be detected by clicking the button at the top of the MCAD IDX Exchange panel.
 The detectable changes will be listed in the Board Changes region of the panel, in terms of:

 Once all changes have been made, detected, and proposition comments added, those changes can be exported using the button.
-This will create an EDMD Changes file (ECAD Changes n.idx).
+This will create an IDX Changes file (ECAD Changes n.idx).

 It is now up to the mechanical designer to import and view the change proposals on their side.
-They will then either accept or reject each proposed change in turn, and send back their response in an EDMD Response file (MCAD Response n.idx).
+They will then either accept or reject each proposed change in turn, and send back their response in an IDX Response file (MCAD Response n.idx).
 Once this is received, import the response using the button.
-To apply the changes in the response file, simply click the button, thus generating an EDMD Response file from the ECAD side back to the mechanical designer (ECAD Response n.idx).
+To apply the changes in the response file, click the button, which will generate an IDX Response file from the ECAD side back to the mechanical designer (ECAD Response n.idx).

-If the mechanical designer is proposing changes, those changes will be proposed in an EDMD Changes file (MCAD Changes n.idx).
+If the mechanical designer is proposing changes, those changes will be proposed in an IDX Changes file (MCAD Changes n.idx).
 Import the changes using the panel's button.
-The changes will be listed in the Changes from Mechanical CAD region of the panel, in terms of:
+The changes will be listed in the Changes from Mechanical CAD region of the panel in terms of:

 Once all proposed changes have been accepted/rejected, click the button.
-The accepted changes will be applied to the PCB document, and an EDMD Response file (ECAD Response n.idx) created, ready to send back to the mechanical designer.
+The accepted changes will be applied to the PCB document and an IDX Response file (ECAD Response n.idx) will be created, ready to send back to the mechanical designer.

-To completely reset collaboration on the project, click the button, and choose the Reset Collaboration entry from the associated menu.
-All current entries in the panel will be cleared, and all files in the collaboration folder will be deleted.
-This puts you back at square one, ready to export a baseline file, or import one, and thereby start collaboration afresh.
+To completely reset collaboration on the project, click the button then choose the Reset Collaboration entry from the associated menu.
+All current entries in the panel will be cleared and all files in the collaboration folder will be deleted.
+This puts you back at square one, ready to export a baseline file, or import one, and start collaboration afresh.